redbluewater/BATSallTime/README.md

 ## After a cruise
 * The CTD data goes to Craig Carlson to serve as an archive; no work is done on these files.
 * The BATS team processes the CTD data and posts it on Dropbox.
 As of fall 2023, Craig and Rachel have access to the processed data on BIOS-SCOPE.
+* Rachel moves the processed CTD data onto the BIOS-SCOPE Google Drive.

 ### Step 1: Download CTD files from BIOS-SCOPE Google drive
-First, you need to download data from BATS/Dropbox in batches.
-Each 'batch' is CTD data from multiple cruises, possibly over multiple years.
+To work on the CTD data, you first need to download data from BATS/Dropbox.
+This is best done in batches, where each 'batch' is CTD data from multiple cruises, possibly over multiple years.
+Note that the code used to do the first steps will require you to decide if you are working on 'BATS' data or 'BIOSSCOPE' data.

 Data are currently sitting here in the BIOS-SCOPE Google Drive:\
 ```./1.0 DATA/1.0 ORIG CTD FROM BATS```\